 1. Bad EVAP purge control valve

-The most common reason your car won’t start after filling gas at the gas station is due to an EVAP purge control valve stuck open.
-When you fill the tank with fuel, the overpressure of air needs somewhere to go and it can be tight with the fuel nozzle.
+The most common reason your car won’t start after filling gas at the gas station is that the EVAP purge control valve is stuck open.
+When you fill the tank with fuel, the air in the tank becomes pressurized and needs somewhere to go, and it can be tight with the fuel nozzle.
 Therefore if the valve is stuck open, it will get pushed directly into the intake manifold.

 You also want to ensure there are no leaks in the EVAP system and that the system is not clogged, which can result in the same issue as with a bad purge control valve.

 If the battery has died or if the connections are loose, your car won’t get the starting power it requires.
 The majority of car batteries last between three and five years, plus there are warning signs that it is starting to fail.

 If the lights seem dimmer or you are having trouble with the accessories, you may want to replace the car battery before it dies.
 You should also check for corrosion often and clean it off with a baking soda solution to ensure the connection is strong.

 If you need to jump-start the battery to get it moving, push the car away from the fuel pumps.
 You don’t want to do anything near the pumps that could create a spark.